See and recognize the methods used to intercept passwords and how to protect yourself.

 Another option for fraudsters is to analyze the network to steal any passwords that are sent as plain text instead of cipher text (in a man-in-the-middle attack).

-The use of malicious it extends to stealing your password from your smartphone as well.
-If you download malware or a keylogger to your smartphone or tablet, it's the same problem as your desktop or laptop.
+The use of malware extends to stealing your password from your smartphone as well.
+If you download malware or a keylogger to your smartphone or tablet, it's the same problem as your desktop or laptop computer.

 Your smartphone likely hosts countless apps, and you usually need a password for each one, and smartphone malware will happily steal your banking, social media, and other credentials.